Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Widget-dev.md

 ```

-Reload your ArcGIS WebApp Builder application.
+Reload your Web AppBuilder for ArcGIS application.
 This time, add a URL parameter, `locale=zh-cn`, or you change the browser’s locale configuration to view the change.

 ![localized](../images/demo-wiget-ui-localized.png?raw=true)